cyber-defence-campus/RemoteIDReceiver/README.md

 **Configure**

 Check to determine the name assigned to your wlan.
-By default it will normally be wlan0
+By default it will normally be wlan0, if it is not then use whatever "wlan" has been assigned.
+For hardware installation ensure you use the wlan for the wireless adapter.
 ```
 airmon-ng
 ```